 There is a range register in the range office in which you have to enter your details before using the zero range.

-Note; These instructions are intended only for use with a .303 Lee Enfield service rifle, but 7.62 and 5.56/.223 cards are available.
-It is intended for use with standard factory ammunition; hand loaded ammunition may give inaccurate results.
+Note; These instructions are intended only for use with a .303 Lee Enfield service rifle, but 7.62/.308 and 5.56/.223 cards are available.
+It is intended for use with standard factory ammunition; hand loaded ammunition may give variable results.

 You should first boresight your rifle by removing the bolt and checking that when you look down the bore you can see the target, and then, without moving the rifle, check that the target is also visible through the sights.

-The black semi-circle at the bottom of the target card is your aiming point, you place the tip of your foresight blade at the base of the semi-circle (in the same way that you would with a traditional "Tin Hat" target).
+The black semi-circle at the bottom of the target card is your aiming mark; place the tip of your foresight blade at the base of the aiming mark.

 When you fire a shot the sight setting and the POI should correspond to the setting in yards on the left hand scale on the card.